-This is a follow-up post to the original article Free Wi-Fi Japan: Part 1 to clarify on certain key points and reply to more questions from readers about Japan free Wi Fi.
+This is a follow-up post to the original article Free Wi-Fi Japan: Part 1 to clarify certain key points and reply to more questions from readers about Japan’s free Wi-Fi.

-Free Wi-Fi in Tokyo is increasing, but what about Japan Free Wi-Fi spots?
+Free Wi-Fi in Tokyo is increasing, but what about Japan’s Free Wi-Fi spots?

-In advance registration required: includes numerous bus stops, cafes, restaurants, subway and train stations in central Kyoto.
+In advance registration is required: includes numerous bus stops, cafes, restaurants, subway, and train stations in central Kyoto.

 No need for registration: Shijo Dori shopping area.